 Our clients most often site these reasons: lock-in housing expenses for the long haul, schools, community connections, having space and freedom to fulfill their plans and dreams (including the dream of owning their own home), financial asset building, and being close to family.

 Do what Steve Covey says and begin with the end in mind.
 My first realtor had to say to my wife and me “Oh, I see, you want TWO homes”.
-We hadn’t really talked about what we wanted too much and when we did, it turns out we had different needs, risk tolerance levels, and ideas for the perfect home.
+We hadn’t really talked about what we wanted too much.
+When we did, it turns out we had different needs, risk tolerance levels, and ideas for the perfect home.

-Plan a “summit” with your partner and thoroughly discuss each of your wants, needs, desires, and fears as they relate to buying a home and your future plans and goals.
-When you get into a discussion, you may find that you and your partner’s needs and fears differ quite a bit, and compromise is needed.
+With your partner, thoroughly discuss each of your wants, needs, desires, and fears as they relate to buying a home.
+You may find that you and your partner’s needs and fears differ quite a bit, and compromise is needed.

 2. Get serious about your budget

 Track your income and expenses to find out and fully understand where your money really comes from and goes.
 Then, create and STICK TO your budget.